dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 Look for 24-Gauge, 16" Width, Standing Seam, Snap Lock, Striated, Galvalume Coated, Steel Roofing with Unpainted Mill Finish.

-This type of roofing is perfect for rainwater harvesting and ordering it "mill finish" avoids the use of paint.
+This type of roofing is perfect for rainwater harvesting and ordering it with a "mill finish" avoids the use of paint.

 ### Dimensions

-If your supplier asks you for the roof dimensions, tell them the roofing coverage area is 10' 6" tall by 19' 1/2" wide.
+A good supplier will order what you need for the roof based on the dimensions.
+The roofing coverage area is 2 sections which are both 10' 6" tall by 19' 1/2" wide.

 [![](../blueprints/D01.svg)](../blueprints/D01.pdf)

-###s Read the Manufacturer Instructions
+### Read the Manufacturer Instructions

 This chapter covers generally what you should expect when installing snap-lock roofing.
 However, there are several manufacturers of this type of roofing in the US, and the instructions will vary slightly depending on who you use.
 Consult with the manufacturer or supplier to get the proper instructions for your installation.